DavidAnson/markdownlint/doc/Rules.md

   `atx_closed` / `consistent` / `setext` / `setext_with_atx` /
   `setext_with_atx_closed`)

-This rule is triggered when different heading styles (atx, setext, and 'closed' atx) are used in the same document:
+This rule is triggered when different heading styles are used in the same
+document:

 ```markdown
 # ATX style H1